There are 5 undertones of beige (shown above). And the three that are most common are pink beige, yellow beige and green beige.

 When can you decorate with pink and yellow??
 In nature, with flowers.
 Inside of interior design, this means, clean fresh palettes only if you are combining pink and yellow:

-It's pinky beige and yellowy beige that DO NOT WORK in the same room.
-I have had many women say to me "Please come and help me pick a beige, I ALWAYS end up with pink on the walls".
-Perfect example of this was the Spa Utopia in North Vancouver, where I had a facial this past weekend.
+During the beige trend (way before grey arrived on the scene) I had so many people say to me “Please come and help me choose a beige, I ALWAYS end up with pink on the walls”.

-I have a student in my current colour theory class this semester who was worried I spent too much time talking about beige and the undertones of beige in our first class.
-However, as a designer and a do-it-yourself homeowner, you must be able to see the difference while the samples are small otherwise it’s too late once your flooring or drapery has been installed.
+I had a student in my colour theory class who was worried I spent too much time talking about beige and the undertones of beige in our first class.
+However, as a designer or DIY homeowner, you must be able to see the difference while the samples are small otherwise it’s too late once your flooring or drapery has been installed.

-If you would like to learn the difference so that you can walk into any space and know what is not working and how to fix it, become a True Colour Expert by taking one of my workshops!
+If you would like to learn the difference so that you can walk into any space and know what is not working and how to fix it, become a True Colour Expert by attending one of my live workshops!

 Download my eBook, How to Choose Paint Colours: It’s All in the Undertones to learn how to get colour to do what you want.